dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 #### <span style="color:#3e6a6e;">inatcmp()</span>

-Compares strings using a natural order algorithm in a case-insensitive manner, with the resulting order having latin characters that are based on ASCII letters placed after the relative ASCII characters
+Compares strings using a natural order algorithm in a case-insensitive manner

 ##### Details

+The resulting order having characters that are based on ASCII letters placed after the relative ASCII characters

 Please note that this function sorts based on English language sorting rules only.
-Locale-sepcific sorting is done by [http://php.net/strcoll strcoll()], however there are technical limitations.
+Locale-sepcific sorting is done by `strcoll` however there are technical limitations.

 ###### Parameters